Subchapter K. RESPIRATORY CARE PRACTITIONERS

 (2) Qualifying AOA continuing education programs must be in Category I-A or I-B credits, as defined in § 25.1.

 (b) Advanced course work in respiratory care successfully completed at a degree-granting institution of higher education approved by the United States Department of Education which offers academic credits are also approved for continuing education credit by the Board.
-Advanced course work is course work beyond the academic requirements necessary for certification as a respiratory care practitioner.
+Advanced course work is course work beyond the academic requirements necessary for licensure as a respiratory therapist.

 (c) The Board will not accept courses of study which do not relate to the actual provision of respiratory care.
-Examples of unacceptable courses are those in office management and financial procedures.
+Examples of unacceptable courses are those in office management or practice building.

 Authority